flutter/website/src/get-started/flutter-for/react-native-devs.md

 ## Gesture detection and touch event handling

-To listen for and respond to gesture,
+To listen for and respond to gestures,
 Flutter supports taps, drags, and scaling.
 The gesture system in Flutter has two separate layers.
 The first layer includes raw pointer events,